benelnekave/campaign_manager/ReadMe.txt

 	first letter and lowecase camelCase for functions.

-	I tested the api with post-man which is equvilent to curl.
+	I tested the api with post-man which is equvilent to curl. curl -X GET 'http://localhost:3000/

 	I hope this document is not overwhelming.
 	To best understand the objects stracture, I prepared an objects examples and created a UML.